Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Introduction

 We design SO(3)-symmetric spin models on stacked 2D lattices that exhibit emergent $\mathbb{Z}_3$ Potts phase transitions at finite temperatures.
 The models include nearest-neighbor bilinear and biquadratic exchange interactions, where the bilinear interactions take opposite signs on different sublattices.
 As shown in Fig.~\ref{Fig:lattice}, the models contain a frustrated AFM triangular sublattice coupled to a sixfold symmetric FM layer.
-As a function of biquadratic coupling, our models effectively interpolate between Heisenberg and Ising models in magnetic field, yet in a fully SO(3) invariant setup.
-Recently, a number of stacked magnetic materials realizing the required lattice geometry and containing frustrated triangular layers have been found, including triangular-honeycomb lattice materials K$_2$Mn$_3$(VO$_4$)$_2$CO$_3$ \cite{Garlea2019} and CsYbSe$_2$ \cite{Xing2019}, and stacked triangular lattice materials Fe$_{1/3}$NbS$_2$ \cite{Little2020, Haley2020} and CaMn$_2$P$_2$~\cite{Islam-arXiv-2022}.
-Stacking two-dimensional van der Waals magnets poses an alternative route to experimentally realize the proposed spin models~\cite{makProbingControllingMagnetic2019}.
+As a function of the biquadratic coupling, our models effectively interpolate between AFM Heisenberg and Ising models on a triangular lattice in a magnetic field, yet in a fully SO(3) invariant setup.

+Materials that realize 2D $\mathbb{Z}_3$ Potts order in elementary \emph{discrete} degrees of freedom have been the subject of intense studies over the years.
+Examples are inert gases that are adsorbed on graphite substrates~\cite{Bretz1977, Tejwani1980, Vilches1980, Horn1978, Feng1990, Berker1978, Wiechert1991} and realizations in liquid crystals~\cite{Stoebe1992, Huang1993, Stoebe1994, Jin1995, Ou1997, Lin2000}.
+More recent directions include synthetic matter platforms such as Rydberg atom lattices~\cite{Keesling2019} and cold atoms~\cite{Jin2021}.
+Another possibility to experimentally realize three-state Potts models are systems that exhibit \emph{emergent} Potts-nematic order, where the order parameter is a composite object~\cite{Xu2018, Venderbos2018, Fernandes2020, Cho2020, Little2020, Islam-arXiv-2022}.
+Here, we identify a new family of continuous SO(3)-invariant Heisenberg spin models on stacked lattice designs that host three-state Potts-nematic order.